migratorydata/addon-audit-log4j/README.md

 ### Enabling the add-on

-This add-on is preinstalled in the MigratoryData server under the following folder according to the package type used to install it:
+This add-on is preinstalled in the MigratoryData server under the following folder, according to the package type used to install the MigratoryData server:

 | Location                                       | Package type                         |
 |------------------------------------------------|--------------------------------------|